Variable Configuration Object

 print(f"Value: {new_variable.value}")

-# Update the variable with a new value
+# Update the variable with a new value using fetch → update workflow

-value="10.0.1.0/23", # Updated subnet
+existing.value = "10.0.1.0/23" # Updated subnet

-updated = variables.update(update_model)
+updated = client.variable.update(existing)

 print(f"Updated value: {updated.value}")